Introduction: Church Lights

 Re1, Re2 and Re3 must be all of the same value or approximately the same value.

 Simulations show that the maximum LED current is 10 mA.
 Thus my calculations are correct.

 You can see that I used a single multi-channel bright LED instead of three bright LEDs.
 The first channel is the negative terminal or ground.
 The other three channels are red, green and blue.

 I twisted the wires together underneath the small piece of cardboard.
 I did not use a soldering iron.

-I used a soldering iron to attach wires to potentiometers.
-However, this is not necessary if you secure the potentiometers to the packaging material with high power wires as shown in the cover photo of this article.
+However, I used a soldering iron to attach wires to potentiometers.
+This is not necessary if you attach the potentiometers to the packaging material with high-power wires as shown in the cover photo of this article.